 I was born in Cascadia on July 13, 2081.
 On that day, it had been fifty-five years, eight months, and nine days since a human being had been in space.
 I was the two-hundred-and-fourth person to go back, and part of the sixth extrasolar crew.
 I’m writing to you in the hope that we will not be the last.

-Ariadne O’Neill is our narrator; she is the flight engineer on board the spacecraft Merian, part of the sixth extra-solar crew sent to explore exoplanets.
-It’s the 22nd century, and she has been in space for fifty years, much of it spent in ‘torpor’, (I love Chambers’ term for suspended animation, it feels so much more real).
+Ariadne O’Neill is our narrator, she is the flight engineer on board the spacecraft Merian, part of the sixth extra-solar crew sent to explore exoplanets.
+It’s the 22nd century, and she has been in space for fifty years, much of it in ‘torpor’.
 Merian’s mission is to explore the moon and three habitable planets around a red dwarf star and carry out eco-surveys.
 The story is told in four parts, one for each of the moon/planets they land on.

 As you would hope, each of the four planets is very different.
 On Mirabilis, they encounter a rich variety of flora and fauna in the slightly heavier gravity.
-On the ocean planet Opera, they experience a very different and stressful stay confined to their ship settled in the water, whereas Votum is a tidally-locked planet with a never-ending day.
-Each destination has its own unique character.
+On the ocean planet Opera, they experience a very different stay confined to their ship settled in the water, whereas Votum is a tidally-locked planet where they experience the never-ending day.
+Each destination has its unique character.

-Given the book’s short length, we don’t get to know the other three crew members quite as well as we could which is a shame, for Elena, the captain, becomes particularly interesting as their situation develops.
+Given the book’s short length, we don’t get to know the other three crew members quite as well as we could which is a shame, for Elena, the captain, is particularly interesting as their situation develops.
 Making the whole book seen through Ariadne’s eyes gives consistency but is limiting too.
-Having decided to make this a novella rather than a full-blown novel has meant that Chambers has made other economies; however, the compressed length keeps the story and the pioneering journey to the forefront.
+Having decided to make this a novella rather than a full-blown novel has meant that Chambers has made other economies, however the compressed length keeps the story and the pioneering journey to the forefront.

 Gene Roddenbury in his original Star Trek pitch described his concept as ‘Wagon Train to the Stars’, a western in space.
-Chambers’ novella certainly embraces that pioneering aspect, and I can’t wait for more from her, whether set in the later times of the Wayfarer books, or more first steps into space – I’d love to read her vision of first contact in particular – I hope she’ll write one!
+Chambers’ novella certainly embraces that pioneering aspect, and I can’t wait for more, whether set in the later times of the Wayfarer books, or more first steps into space – I’d love to read her vision of first contact for instance.